 Modern Metal Pavilion

-Made of materials such as aluminum or steel, with sleek lines, minimalist design, and large windows or glass walls.
-Suitable for contemporary outdoor spaces or urban environments.
+Made of materials such as aluminum or steel, it has sleek lines, a minimalist design, and large windows or glass walls.
+It is suitable for contemporary outdoor spaces or urban environments.

 Suitability

-Pavilions are most suitable for outdoor spaces where sheltered seating, entertaining, or relaxation areas are desired.
+Pavilions are most suitable for outdoor spaces with desired sheltered seating, entertaining, or relaxation areas.
 They provide shade, protection from the elements, and a focal point for gatherings, making them popular additions to residential gardens, parks, and public spaces.

 Materials